 Students experiencing academic difficulties may receive intervention support as a way of learning support.
 Support through an intervention means that the student will receive short-term supplemental instruction to build a skill to help catch him or her 'up to speed.'
-Any student who is experiencing extended academic difficulties may be placed on academic probation, which mandates extra study sessions and other strategies to assist students.
+Any student who is experiencing extended academic or behavioral difficulties may be placed on probation, which mandates extra study sessions and other strategies to assist students and may need additional supports that could also include extra fees.